hikeventures/hikeventures.github.io/_posts/2016-06-10-best-outdoor-watches.markdown

 ## Conclusion
 From the currently released outdoor watches with color display I would probably pick the [Suunto Spartan Ultra](https://www.rei.com/product/107290/suunto-spartan-ultra-gps-multifunction-watch).
 As a current [Suunto Traverse](http://www.backcountry.com/suunto-traverse-gps-watch) user I have already my GPS data stored in [Movescount](http://www.movescount.com/members/member140205-HikeVentures) so switching brands is anyway not an easy option for me.

 If I would not need the longer training mode (GPS) of the Suunto Spartan then I would probably buy the <a href="http://amzn.to/2dysTQc" rel="nofollow">Apple Watch Series 2 Sport</a> as I have an iPhone.
+I would also pick the 42 mm Apple Sport version as I prefer a bigger screen.

 ---